Labelled partitions in action: recombination, selection, mutation, and more: Introduction

-Having obtained an explicit solution of the recombination equation, the next logical next was to consider the interplay with other evolutionary forces.
+Having obtained an explicit solution of the recombination equation, the logical next step was to consider the interplay with other evolutionary forces.
 In~\cite{SelrekDocumenta}, we solved the \emph{selection-recombination equation} for a single selected site and single-crossover, by combining the aforementioned ancestral recombination graph with the \emph{ancestral selection graph}~\cite{KroneNeuhauser97} into the \emph{ancestral selection-recombination graph} (ASRG).
-We distilled this rather complicated process into three distinct, simpler dual processes; namely, a weighted partitioning process, a family of Yule processes with initiation and resetting (YPIR), and a family of \emph{initiation processes}, each of them providing different insight into the genealogical structure of a sample.
-In the companion paper~\cite{SelrekTPB}, we mainly focussed on the special case where the selected site was located at the boundary of the sequence.
-We introduced yet another genealogical construction, called the \emph{ancestral initiation graph} (AIG), and considered concrete biological applications.
+Here, single-crossover means that, upon reproduction, the parental sequences cross over at exactly one sequence position, and the subsequences to either side of the crossover point are recombined in the offspring individual.
+This, together with the uniqueness of the selective site induces a natural order (see Section~\ref{sec:singlecrossover}) on the set of sequence sites which allowed us to distill the rather complicated ASRG into three distinct, simpler dual processes; namely, a weighted partitioning process, a family of Yule processes with initiation and resetting (YPIR), and a family of \emph{initiation processes}, each of them providing different insight into the genealogical structure of a sample.
+In the companion paper~\cite{SelrekTPB}, we mainly focused on the special case where the selected site was located at the boundary of the sequence.
+We introduced yet another genealogical construction which we called the \emph{ancestral initiation graph} (AIG), and considered concrete biological applications.